 capacity

-and a leak rate of 1
+and a rate of 1

 It is important to note that the ratelimit module does not define any rates that could effectively disable the module by default.